learnk8s/learnk8s.io/newsletters/20190904-small-vs-large-nodes.md

 Hi there!

-_Have you ever created a cluster and wondered what type of worker nodes you should use?_
+_Have you ever created a Kubernetes cluster and wondered what type of worker nodes you should use?_

 For example, if you're on Amazon Web Services, should you use a large number of of small and cheap `t2.micro` instances?